We are about finding common ground

 A guide for medical students, educators and providers.
 Authored by Med24 students Rohi Gheewala, José Manuel Carrillo-Castro and Sean Bowden.
 Download it here.

-The School of Medicine's "Belong, Include, Empower” newsletter is sent monthly to members of the OHSU's School of Medicine.
-This space is dedicated to the valuable role of Diversity, Equity, Inclusion and Anti-racism practices in promoting trust, engagement and well-being.
+The School of Medicine's "Belong, Include, Empower” e-newsletter is sent monthly to OHSU School of Medicine members.
+This space is dedicated to the valuable role of Diversity, Equity, Inclusion and Belonging practices in promoting resources and information.
 Are you looking to share an idea, resource, update or event?
 Submit your content ideas to somdiversity@ohsu.edu

 Criteria

-- Is this content related to equity, diversity, inclusion and anti-racism?
+- Is this content related to equity, diversity and inclusion within science and medicine?

-- Is this content directly applicable to School of Medicine students, staff, and faculty at OHSU?
+- Is this content directly applicable to the OHSU School of Medicine students, faculty, and staff?

 - Does it align with OHSU’s SoM values and aspirations around equity & inclusion?